There are times when a retailer and distributor can disconnect your energy supply. Common examples include when you:

 If you do not provide access to your meter and do not make an arrangement with your retailer to read your own meter, you can be disconnected.

-Electricity retailers can arrange disconnection if you have not given access to the meter for at least the past 12 months.
+Electricity retailers can arrange disconnection if you have not given access to the meter for at least the past nine months.

 Gas retailers can disconnect if you have failed to give access to the meter for at least three billing cycles in a row (that is, nine months if you get a bill every three months).

-Before disconnecting you for failing to provide access to a meter, a retailer must, at least once for electricity and each time for gas, give you five business days’ written notice of the next scheduled meter reading date to allow you to provide access.
+Before disconnecting you for failing to provide access to a meter, a retailer must give you five business days’ written notice of the next scheduled meter reading date to allow you to provide access.
+For gas, a retailer must give this notice each time it was denied access to your meter.
+For electricity, a retailer must give this notice at least once after it was denied access to your meter.
 The retailer must then give you a disconnection notice with at least five business days’ warning.
 The retailer should try to contact you to warn you that you may be disconnected if you do not provide access.

 If you are in financial hardship, you will not be disconnected if you contact your retailer before the due date and make arrangements to settle the debt.
-This could include setting up an instalment plan or seeking a referral for financial assistance through the Hardship Utility Grant Scheme (HUGS).
+This could include setting up an instalment plan or seeking assistance through the Hardship Utility Grant Scheme (HUGS).

 When you cannot be disconnected